-The policy adopted by the Board on March 28, 2007 relative to forgiving member debts pursuant to Chapter 32, §20(5)(c)(3) is hereby rescinded effective as of July 25, 2011.
+The policy adopted by the Board on March 28, 2007 relative to forgiving member debts pursuant to Chapter 32, 20(5)(c)(3) is hereby rescinded effective as of July 25, 2011.

-Effectively immediately, all requests to forgive member debts pursuant to Chapter 32, §20(5)(c)(3) must be presented to the Executive Director for his recommendation.
-If the Executive Director does not recommend that a member's debt be forgiven he shall file a report to the Board describing his decision at the next regularly scheduled meeting of the Board.
-If the Executive Director recommends that a member's debt be forgiven, he shall submit his recommendation to the Board.
-No member debt will be forgiven until such time as the Board approves the recommendation of the Executive Director.
+Effectively immediately, all requests to forgive member debts shall be submitted to the Board in accordance with the provisions of Chapter 32, 20(5)(c)(3).
+No member debt will be forgiven until such time as the Board approves the request.
 Approval shall be by a majority vote of the Board held at a regularly scheduled meeting conducted in accordance with the provisions of the Open Meeting Law.

-The recommendation to forgive a member's debt submitted by the Executive Director shall state the reason the debt should be forgiven.
-The Executive Director shall note in his recommendation the applicability of Chapter 32, $\S20(5)(c)(3)$ to the subject member.
+The Executive Director shall prepare a recommendation as to whether or not, in his opinion, the member's debt should be forgiven.
+The Executive Director shall note in his recommendation the applicability of Chapter 32, 20(5)(c)(3) to the subject member.
 Further, a detailed cost breakdown of the amounts to be forgiven shall be provided, as well as any other information the Executive Director deems relevant.